ZadorLaboratory/axonalBARseq/README.md

 Note:
   1. The mouse used in the dataset is called EF65A or 65A.
+  2. The numbers in the file name are version IDs.
+  3. The processing and analysis pipelines are still under active development.
+Major changes are likely for the future axonal BARseq experiments.
+  4. Questions and comments are welcome!

   (Ongoing) deposit raw and processed data to public database